DeveloperC286/conventional_commits_next_version/conventional_commits_next_version/README.md

 The only required arguments is `--from-version <version>` and any of `--from-stdin`, `--from-commit-hash <commit-hash>` or `--from-reference <reference>` arguments.

+The next semantic version can be calculated using a variety of calculation modes.
-While operating on a range of commits there are two modes of calculating the next semantic version, consecutive mode and batch mode.
+Currently there are two modes, consecutive and batch mode.

 ### Usage - Consecutive Mode